paulmillen/cv-small/README.md

 ### Interests

 - I have been a volunteer counsellor at Childline since September 2016.
-- I enjoy running and have raised money for charities running half marathons in recent years.
 - I play the guitar, drums and piano (with more enthusiasm than ability).
 Record computer music when I have time.
 - [Photography](https://www.flickr.com/photos/nmtm), film and digital - B&W development, Photoshop.